 Data subjects have the right to lodge a complaint with the Supervisory Authority.

 The data subject can provide his/her requests to JCU by writing to the Referent for the protection of the data subject’s rights (also known as DPO – Data Protection Officer) located in Via della Lungara, 233, 00165 Rome, Italy, or by sending a communication to the address [email protected].

-If you believe that we have collected information on an under 14 years old, without the consent of or in contrast with the will of the person that exercises parental responsibility, please contact us at [email protected] so that we can either manage the complaint or delete the information.
+If you believe that we have collected information on an under 14 year old, without the consent of or in contrast with the will of the person who exercises parental responsibility, please contact us at [email protected] so that we can either manage the complaint or delete the information.